From ideation to optimization, these steps will help you create a solid process for quality content marketing.

 Blog articles can be a huge asset to your website for all the reasons above.
 But don’t think that blog content is all you need to create.
 Quality content also comes in the form of social media, guides, case studies, checklists, e-books, white papers, webinars, podcasts — the list goes on.

-Once you’ve built a strong content foundation, you can experiment with new formats and see how your audience responds.
+Once you’ve built a quality content marketing foundation, you can experiment with new formats and see how your audience responds.
 You can also create complementary content that covers one topic in a variety of ways, with each piece linking to one another.

 Pro tip: Don’t rush the headline-writing process.
 A good headline can be the difference between someone clicking on your link or continuing to scroll.
 After you’ve written a piece, try to spend at least 10 minutes brainstorming as many headline options as you can before making a final decision.